Search this site

 Background

-Shortly after joining my current company as an Instructional Designer and participating in an in-person passwords orientation training, I took the initiative to reach out to the presenter with an idea to collaborate on an elearning module.
+Shortly after joining a previous company as an Instructional Designer and Learning Management System administrator and participating in an in-person passwords orientation training, I took the initiative to reach out to the presenter with an idea to collaborate on an elearning module.

 I wanted to cater to individuals who couldn't attend the live training or required a refresher, and I thought an elearning would be beneficial (especially since the company lacked any cybersecurity training modules at the time).